CouchPotato lets you download movies automatically, easily and in the best quality as soon as they are available.

 sudo nano /etc/systemd/system.couchpotato.service

-After saving the service file we need to update boot sequence:
+After that, we need to update boot sequence:

 sudo update-rc.d couchpotato defaults